p2panda/handbook/website/docs/tutorials/mushroom-app.md

 ### `mushroom` Schema

-We want users to make _encyclopedia_ entries about all sorts of mushrooms, similar to a wiki.
+We want users to make _encyclopaedia_ entries about all sorts of mushrooms, similar to a wiki.
 We keep it simple for now: The `mushroom` schema needs a `title`, a `description`, the `latin` name (because we are real mycologists) and an `edible` flag which indicates if we can eat this mushroom or if it is deadly poisonous.

 * `title`: String
 * `description`: String